PowerPoint is an industry standard for creating presentations for good reason: it's got enough tools to easily create professional presentations.

 PowerPoint themes include multiple slide layouts.
 In the screenshot below, you can see a variety of slide layouts to choose from that are included with the Simplicity PowerPoint theme, available on GraphicRiver.

-A slide layout can be as simple as a title, centered on a slide.
-A layout can also contain complex combinations of text boxes, images, and graphics.
+A slide layout in PowerPoint can be as simple as a title, centered on a slide.
+A layout for PowerPoint can also contain complex combinations of text boxes, images, and graphics.
 Use a number of slide layouts for variety in your PowerPoint presentations.

 How to Quickly Make Slide Layouts in PowerPoint (Watch & Learn)